When you are suffering from hair loss, you’re probably willing to do just about anything to restore your hair to its long, luscious state.

 Pumpkin seed oil can enhance your hair colour, either highlighting or toning down the shade.
 This means that whatever dye you’re using on your hair will be able to penetrate deeper and be more noticeable once you’ve washed it out.

-Most importantly, there are some introductory studies that suggest that using pumpkin seed oil can have a positive impact on people suffering from hair loss.
+Most importantly, some introductory studies suggest that using pumpkin seed oil can have a positive impact on people suffering from hair loss.

 Although there isn’t a lot of evidence that back up the claims that pumpkin seed oil can prevent hair loss and encourage hair growth, the early results look promising.

 Keep on reading to find out more about the science behind pumpkin seed oil for hair loss.

 One study, which was published in 2014 , orally administered pumpkin seed oil and a placebo to men who were experiencing male pattern baldness.

 The outcome was that the men who were taking the pumpkin seed oil in supplement form experienced 30% more hair growth than those who were taking the placebo.

 Although the outcome of this study makes it seem like pumpkin seed oil is effective at promoting hair growth, it did leave out the fact that the supplement didn’t contain just pumpkin seed oil, there were a number of ingredients that may have played a role in helping to promote hair growth.
 These ingredients were:

 The study also only occurred over a small timeframe (just 24 weeks) and involved a small number of participants (100 men), which completely disregarded female pattern baldness.